mrotaru/get-script-tag-vars/README.md

 # get-script-tag-vars

+Parse given HTML, look for `script` tags and extract values for given variables.

 Intended use case is to help with integration testing server-rendered apps - more specifically, to enable checking variables like `__INITIAL_STATE__`.